 You can start with sensuality.
 Anxiety and sexual excitement don’t go well together, so don’t put pressure on each other to perform.
 If you’re trying to get comfortable again, you can start with sensuality.
 You might even agree that you won’t have intercourse or penetration this time but will concentrate instead on sensual touching.
 Even if your sex life is good, refocusing on sensual pleasuring can bring creativity back to your lovemaking and build the heat between you.

 Don’t rely on alcohol or drugs.
 They may put you at ease for the moment, but alcohol can even cause sexual dysfunction.
 As they lower inhibition, they can let loose anger and other negative feelings as reactions to an awkward moment.
 And there’s a risk of habituation – where you depend on getting high before making love.
 This is known as “state-dependent learning.”
 Or worse, for many the regular use of alcohol or drugs risks addiction.
 For more on how alcohol can actually spoil a romance, see my article on that topic.
 (I’m not referring here to medications used to help people with physical problems that interfere with sexual functioning.)
+Please note that I don’t accept new clients with active addictions or who identify with a partying lifestyle.
+Here’s more detailed information on my acceptance criteria.

 You don’t have to go it alone; sexual problems are well understood and can be helped.
 Some couples suffer from serious relationship problems that are preventing intimacy.
 Others may struggle with a wide variety of physical problems, which could respond to medical and psychological treatment.
 If the suggestions just given don’t help you, you may do well to seek specialized help, such as a professional psychotherapist trained in sex therapy or a physician with expertise in evaluating sexual functioning.
 Although I’ve found the methods just given helpful to many, I may refer you for a medical work-up or sex therapy if your difficulties can benefit from a specialist.
 Such specialists are trained in putting you at ease to discuss your sexual concerns and in helping you evaluate whether you can benefit from psychological or medical interventions, or both.